kefaslungu/resourceMonitor/readme.md

 This add-on does not replace task manager and other system information programs for Windows.
 Also note the following:

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper Threading where number of CPU's is twice the number of CPU cores.
+* There might be a short delay when getting processor usage information.

 ## Changes for 3.0-dev ##

 * Updated psutil dependency to 1.0.1.
 * Announcement of current Windows version, CPU bit and service pack if any (NVDA+Shift+6).
 * Ability to change add-on shortcut keys (NVDA 2013.3 or later).
+* Ability to copy individual resource information to clipboard by pressing resource commands two times.

 ## Changes for 2.4 ##